axonivy-market/google-translate-connector/google-translate-connector-product/README.md

 Say goodbye to language barriers in process automation with Axon Ivy's translation service [powered by Google Translate](https://cloud.google.com/translate/docs/reference/rest/v2/translate).
 The connector seamlessly integrates into your existing workflows, allowing you to communicate easily regardless of the language.
 This marketplace item:

-- Supports you with an easy-to-copy demo implementation to reduce your integration effort.
+- Supports you with a demo implementation to reduce your integration effort.
 - Enables low-code citizen developers to provide multi-lingual user interfaces.
 - Is based on Google's REST API specification.
 - Translates text and html files.